rcs333/VAPiD/README.md

 # Implementation Details and Important Notes

 A large problem is actually inconsistent spelling in GenBank sequence records or sequence records that do not have every protein annotated.
-I continually try to update this program to deal with problems that come up, but this is a major source of error right now.
+The ESpell utility from NCBI is currently being used to check spelling on protein names.

 # Future directions